PredellaN/Blender-to-PrusaSlicer/README.md

 - In the Addon configuration, specify the path to the PrusaSlicer executable.
 Also commands (such as flatpak run) are supported.

 ## Usage
 - Load a custom configuration file (.ini) for slicing settings.
-You can export the configuration file from a prusaslicer project using File > Export > Export Config
+You can export the configuration file from a PrusaSlicer project using File > Export > Export Config
 - Select the objects to slice in Blender.
 - Find the PrusaSlicer section in the Scene menu